Office 2016 for Windows Released!

-Together, the new Office and Windows 10 are the most complete solution for doing.
+Together, the new Office and Windows 10 are the complete solutions for doing.
 The Office 2016 apps run beautifully on the best Windows ever, including the new Sway for Windows 10 to create shareable, interactive stories that look great on any screen.
 Windows Hello logs you into Windows and Office 365 in one simple step.
 Office Mobile apps on Windows 10 empower on-the-go productivity and work with Continuum2 so you can use your phone like a PC.
-Cortana3 connects with Office 365 to help with tasks such as meeting preparation, with Outlook integration coming in November.
+Cortana3 connects with Office 365 to help with meeting preparation tasks, with Outlook integration coming in November.

 Built for teamwork